 Alberto Hurtado University

-“University students must acquire the mystique that in their own professional field, they are not just technicians, but intellectual workers for a better world.”
+“University students must come to understand that in their field of profession, they are not just technicians, but intellectual workers for a better world.”

 Alberto Hurtado Cruchaga